Malik Monk NBA Preview vs. the Warriors

 Warriors 2022-23 Defensive Insights

-- Defensively, the Warriors conceded 117.1 points per contest last season, 21st in the NBA.
+- Conceding 117.1 points per game last season made the Warriors the 21st-ranked squad in the league defensively.

-- The Warriors were the 15th-ranked team in the league last year, allowing 43.3 rebounds per game.
+- The Warriors gave up 43.3 rebounds on average last year, 15th in the NBA.

-- The Warriors gave up 25.7 assists per game last year (15th in the league).
+- Looking at assists, the Warriors were ranked 15th in the league defensively last season, conceding 25.7 per game.

-- Giving up 12.9 made three-pointers per contest last season, the Warriors were 23rd in the league in that category.
+- Defensively, the Warriors gave up 12.9 made three-pointers per contest last year, 23rd in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!